sundayayandele/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_06_Lab.md

 1. From the Cloud Shell pane, upload the Azure Resource Manager parameter file **\\\\AZ303\\AllFilesLabs\\06\\azuredeploy30306rga.parameters.json**.

-1. From the Cloud Shell pane, run the following to deploy a Azure VM running Windows Server 2019 that you will be using in this lab:
+1. From the Cloud Shell pane, run the following to deploy a Azure VM running Windows Server 2019 that you will be using in this lab (replace the `<vm_Size>` placeholder with the size of the Azure VM you intend to use for this deployment, such as `Standard_D2s_v3`):

    ```powershell
    New-AzResourceGroupDeployment `